canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git commit -m 'Add README file'
 ```

-Now Git knows about a file called `README`.
-You have a commit (a checkpoint) in your project you can go back to.
-Git has stored your changes.
-This commit has an unique code (a SHA-1) and an author.
+After using the `commit` command, Git knows about a file called `README`.
+We have a commit (a checkpoint) in our project we can go back to.
+Git has stored our changes.
+This commit has a unique code (a SHA-1) and an author.

-You can use `log` to see all commits created so far.
+We can use `log` to see all commits created so far.

 ```bash
 # You will see your previous commit here